igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 counters when it changes the destination (IP address or UDP port) or the Connection ID used for outgoing packets.
-It would also need to avoid incrementing Unreported Loss counter for loss of packets sent to a different destinatoin or with a different Connection ID.
+It would also need to avoid incrementing Unreported Loss counter for loss of packets sent to a different destination or with a different Connection ID.

 # IANA Considerations